 Unless you are independently wealthy, make sure that you can comfortably afford your mortgage payments and your investment contributions each month!

-Should you invest your extra money in 2023 or pay down your mortgage?
+Should you invest your extra money or pay down your mortgage?

 It depends on your specific situation and how comfortable you feel with taking risks.
 Both options have their pros and cons, so it’s important to weigh them all out before making a decision.